www.scantips.com

 You really need this part to use the math, and it is really easy if you just think a second.

-So in the above Annualized Return formula, the first +1 adds the initial 1x to the gain (to be the 1 + 0.999535 gain result above).
+So in the above Annualized Return formula, the first +1 adds the initial value of 1x to the gain (to be the 1 + 0.999535 gain result above).
 And then it applies the reversed exponent of 1/years (1/5 = 0.2), and then subtracts the initial amount (the -1 again) and multiplies by 100 for percent of only the gain part (less the initial amount).

 One more example: If you had $1000, and it gained 20% fixed rate in each of 5 years, then: